CYC-Collatzology/AACC-Collatz-Engine/README.md

 ### The Challenge:
 Using the provided C++ arbitrary-precision engines (or your own code), find a single generalized ECF configuration and a starting seed x0 such that **Δ' < 0**, but the trajectory diverges to infinity or violates the deterministic lattice gravity bounds.

-If a valid counter-example is found, the determinism of the ACT framework is broken.
+If a valid counter-example is found, the determinism of this framework must be revised.
 So far, extensive arbitrary-precision empirical evidence strictly supports the AACC without a single exception.

 ---